kumar-github/a/README.md

 Exposing 1 endpoint(s) beneath base path '/actuator'
 ```

 Once the service is started, open your browser and hit `http://localhost:9090/actuator`.
-You will be seeing a response that is similar to this
+You will be getting a response that is similar to this

 ```json
 {